Taxi (Harry Chapin song): Content

 The narrator Harry is a cab driver in San Francisco whose last passenger on a rainy night is a woman in an expensive gown who asks to be taken to her home in an affluent section of town.
 Harry finds her familiar, but she seems not to recognize him until after she glances at his taxi license.
-She then greets him by name and he replies in kind: she is Sue, an old flame from Harry's youth.
-They had gone their separate ways to follow their dreams: Sue wanted to be an actress, and Harry wanted to learn to fly (hinting at Chapin's real-life experience at the United States Air Force Academy).
+She then greets him by name, and he replies in kind: she is Sue, an old flame from Harry's youth.
+They had gone their separate ways to follow their respective dreams: Sue wanted to be an actress, and Harry wanted to learn to fly (hinting at Chapin's real-life experience at the United States Air Force Academy).

-When the taxi arrives at Sue's home, she vaguely offers to get together with him sometime, but Harry knows this won't happen.
+When the taxi arrives at Sue's home, she vaguely offers to get together with him sometime, but Harry knows this will not happen.
 Sue gives him a $20 bill for a $2.50 fare and tells him to keep the change.
 (The fare would be .)

 Harry realizes they both got what they asked for: Sue is "acting" happy in a loveless marriage and sterile affluence, while Harry is "flying" a taxi, taking tips, and "getting stoned."
 A censored radio version of the single replaced "stoned" with "stalled".

 Chapin said, "there's not a single line that tells how the guy or the girl felt.
 It's a very cinematic technique.
 But it's also a very uneconomical technique.
 That's why my songs are so long.
 I literally put you in that cab and let you experience.
 It's a more involving form of music than sitting and hearing somebody sing 'I'm lonely'."

+Record World called it "spell-binding," saying that Chapin "sets up, develops and resolves a situation in 6:40.
+A very short 6:40."
+Billboard called it "a strong piece of folk ballad material while lengthy, should garner hefty top 40 and FM play with sales and chart action to follow."